isndev/qbm-websocket/readme/concepts.md

-# `qbm-ws`: Core WebSocket Concepts
+# `qbm-websocket`: Core WebSocket Concepts

-This document explains the fundamental concepts of the WebSocket protocol (RFC 6455) as implemented in the `qbm-ws` module.
+This document explains the fundamental concepts of the WebSocket protocol (RFC 6455) as implemented in the `qbm-websocket` module.

 ## 1. Handshake